The benefits of online EMS education

 Custom content development

-In many online education systems training officers can assign courses from a comprehensive library for EMTs and paramedics, or design their own training content.
+In many online education systems, training officers can assign courses from a comprehensive library for EMTs and paramedics, or design their own training content.
 Self-designed content is the best way to ensure that content is specific to local protocols, response conditions, and employees’ scope of practice.
 Content can also be created with tools many instructors already have like Microsoft PowerPoint, a digital camera and a microphone.
 Once developed, instructors then have the ability to easily update their courses to ensure ongoing accuracy and relevancy.
-Instructors can use online education courses to compliment case reviews discussions, patient assessment scenarios, and high fidelity simulation practice.
+Instructors can use online education courses to complement case review discussions, patient assessment scenarios, and high fidelity simulation practice.

-Discover more benefits
+Discover more benefits of online EMS training

 Individuals and organizations can realize more benefits from online education.
 Instructors can learn more by enrolling in an online education course, asking organizations that are already using online education about their benefits or asking for a demonstration from an online education vendor.